 If you are a recent graduate or otherwise do not have a lot of work experience, you can highlight some of your transferable skills in your resume.
 Provide evidence from projects, classes, volunteer work, etc. that demonstrates that you have these skills.

-A hiring manager can quickly tell if you have written a generic cover letter for every job.
+A hiring manager can quickly tell if you have written a generic cover letter that you use for every job.
 That is a quick way to get your application thrown out.
+Instead, take the time to customize your cover letter so it reflects your interest in the specific position and company you're applying to.

 Include keywords from the job listing in your cover letter as well.
 For example, if the listing says the ideal candidate has experience with “data-driven decision making,” you might include an example of a time you used data to make a decision or solve a problem.